solliancenet/tech-immersion-data-ai/ai-exp2/README.md

    ![A status of Warning is displayed for the tweet-indexer.](media/azure-search-indexer-warning.png "Warning status")

-5. To view the details of any warnings, select the **tweet-indexer**, and then select the most recent run within the Execution details block.
+5. To view the details of any warnings, select the **tweet-indexer**, then select the most recent run from the Execution history shown on the right-hand side, and finally select one of the messages with warning.
 On the right-hand screen, you will be able to view any errors and warnings in more detail.

    ![The tweet-indexer details screen is displayed, with the last run selected and details about the warning displayed.](media/azure-search-indexer-warning-details.png "Warning details")